 WHY COUPLES HAVE THE SAME ARGUMENTS OVER AND OVER

 You've Talked About It.
 Analyzed It.
-And Still the Dynamic Repeats.
+And Still the familiar Dynamic Repeats. going deeper for lasting results.

-Couples therapy here attends less to the surface content of the latest disagreement and more to the underlying relational pattern that quietly organizes the interaction.
+Couples therapy in this practice attends less to the surface content of the latest disagreement and more to the underlying relational pattern that organizes the interaction.
 Because, more often than not, the conflict itself is not the central issue.
-What matters is the cycle the partners find themselves pulled into—the predictable sequence of reactions, defenses, and emotional positions that begins to repeat over time.
+What matters is the cycle the partners find themselves pulled into—the predictable sequence of reactions, defenses, and emotional positions that repeats over time.

 —The same argument resurfaces in different forms